On data protection Brexit means mirroring EU rules, confirms UK minister

 However this is not strictly true.
 A replacement for the predecessor arrangement had in fact been being negotiated long before the ECJ invalidated Safe Harbor — with the latter event undoubtedly helping to accelerate the rest of the talks by injecting the urgency of uncertainty (thus allowing Hancock to claim it took ‘nine months’).
 But in fact the whole negotiation process took two and a half years.
 (Still, you can say one thing about Brexit: it does at least have uncertainty in spades, so may also entail similar levels of expeditiousness.)

 Hancock was also at pains to describe the GDPR as “a decent piece of legislation”, further justifying why the government intends to implement it in full.
-The regulation includes measures aimed at strengthening privacy protections for data subjects, and increases penalties on data controllers for breaches, and is is due to come into force across the EU in May 2018.
+The regulation includes measures aimed at strengthening privacy protections for data subjects, and increases penalties on data controllers for breaches, and is due to come into force across the EU in May 2018.

 He also confirmed that Implementing the GDPR into UK law will require changes to be made to the 1998 Data Protection Act to bring it into compliance — and said the government will be introducing legislation to do that in the next session.